 Contrary to the ‘bed bug exterminator’ map zoom level, this search has the map zoom level coming in much closer.
 Google has taken the ‘Toronto’ part of the search and really narrowed the focus of the results to businesses that are very close to the centroid of downtown Toronto.

 Listings close to what Google determines as the center of the location are seeing a large visibility boost for searches that contain the location in the query.

 This applies to listings that are showing their address or hiding the address.
 What is important is the verification of the address and the proximity to the location center.

 Keywords in the Business Reduced as a Ranking Factor*

-There have been a lot of examples shared in the SEO community that business that were previously ranking very well due to the presence of keywords in their business name have lost ground.
-If you look back to the “bed bug exterminator” screenshots above, the keyword stuffed business names are underlined in red.
+There have been a lot of examples shared in the SEO community that businesses that were previously ranking very well due to the presence of keywords in their business name have lost ground.
+Looking back to the “bed bug exterminator” screenshots above, the keyword-stuffed business names are underlined in red.

 There must be something else going on…

 Here we have reported from Local Falcon of a search for “SEO Toronto,” showing five different businesses with “SEO Toronto” in the business name.